Artificial Intelligence (AI) in

-The why. - Understanding the expectations of our students and junior researchers.
-Due to the increasing importance and its diverse uses in very different areas, AI is a relevant topic for members of all disciplines at higher education.
-At this first step of our project, we want to understand how students and junior researchers perceive AI and what motivates them to learn more about it.
-We are also interested in their preferred learning formats to acquire this knowledge.
-The topic of AI is starting to appear in their course offering at higher education institutions.
-We believe that understanding the expectations from the demand side is also essential for the design of our future learning opportunities.
+The why.
+Understanding the expectations of our students and junior researchers.
+Due to the increasing importance and its diverse uses in multiple areas, AI is a relevant issue for members of all disciplines at higher education.
+It will bring about profound changes in the labor market and influence personal lives., We want to understand how students and junior researchers perceive AI and what motivates them to learn more about it.
+Furthermore, we are interested in their preferred learning formats to acquire this knowledge.
+As the topic of AI is starting to appear in the course offering at higher education institutions, we believe that understanding the expectations from the demand side is essential for the design of our future learning opportunities.

 The how.
 One way to figure this out is by asking the current university members.
-To this end, a group of master's students, together with Prof. Aya Kachi at the University of Basel (Faculty of Business and Economics / Master of Sustainable Development), have developed an original survey on the topic of "AI in Swiss Higher Education".
-The survey is also the result of a collective class project (as part of their methodological learning) in the colloquium "Survey Research Methodology (Spring 2019)" led by Prof. Kachi.
+A group of master's students, together with Prof. Aya Kachi at the University of Basel (Faculty of Business and Economics / Master's Program in Sustainable Development), have developed an original survey about "AI in Swiss Higher Education".
+The survey is the result of a collective class project (as part of their methodological learning) in the colloquium "Survey Research Methodology (Spring 2019)" led by Prof. Kachi.

 The what.
-In April 2020, an online survey will be circulated at the University of Basel.
-The survey is anonymous and has no commercial or governmental purpose.
+In April 2020, an online survey was circulated at the University of Basel.
 In the future, the anonymized results will be integrated in a larger project by Aya Kachi (University of Basel) and Umberto Michelucci (co-founder of TOELT GmbH and head of the AI competence center at Helsana Insurance), which connects AI at universities with the professional world.
 The scope may also be extended to other Swiss universities.

 If you are a researcher at a higher education institution and want to run a similar survey, feel free to contact Prof. Aya Kachi, Faculty of Business and Economics, University of Basel.
-Happy to share the survey draft.
+We are happy to share the survey draft.

 Colloquium: Survey Research Methodology (Spring 2019)